Jetsurf/encore-downloader/README.md

   -soe, --stop-on-error
                         Continue on error during conversion or download.
 Only used for debugging -p PAGE, --page PAGE
-                        Starting page for Encore downloads - defaults to 1 -s SEARCH, --search SEARCH
+                        Starting page for Encore downloads - defaults to 1.
+Only used for debugging -s SEARCH, --search SEARCH
-                        String entry to search on Encore - defaults to blank string (empty search/all results) -d, --drums
+                        String entry to search on Encore - defaults to blank string (empty search/all results) Only used for debugging
+  -d, --drums
                         Only downloads charts containing drum parts -sc, --schema-cleanup